No matter how many times they do this, it still feels real.

-Blue steps forward slowly, eyes on the holographic model, and after just a moment he recognizes the part they’re focused on.
+Blue steps forward slowly, eyes on the holographic model, and after just a moment he recognizes the area they’re focused on.
 He’s not likely to forget the part of the city where Aiko died.

 “What’s wrong with the original location?” he asks, and is pleased to hear that his voice sounds casual despite the sudden dryness in his throat, the tightness in his chest.
-Out of the corner of his eye, he see Sabra watching him, but he dismisses the thoughts associated with that and just focuses on Aigerim.
+Out of the corner of his eye, he sees Sabra watching him, but he dismisses the thoughts associated with that and just focuses on Aigerim.